rweather/vz200-restoration/README.md

 Outside of Australia and New Zealand, the VZ200 and VZ300 were known as the Laser 200 and Laser 310 respectively.

+## Updates

+Since doing the original restoration, I was gifted some more VZ200/VZ300 gear from a friend at work, Brian.
+Brian got these years ago from an old fellow in the local amateur radio network who was obviously a big fan of the VZ computers, but was getting too old to work on them.

+Many of the pieces have custom modifications and may or may not work.
+Brian had 2 or 3 of everything.
+He gave me these and kept the rest:

+* Set of joysticks (working, just needed a clean).
+* Printer interface.
+* 16K memory expansion module that has been modified to 32K.
+* Data casette recorder.
+* Floppy disk controller and floppy disk drive.
+Plus some floppy disks.
+* Serial port kit.
+* VZ300 - not working.
+* VZ300 in a VZ200 case - also not working.

+The VZ300 in a VZ200 case is the result of a motherboard swap.
+Brian still has the (working) companion VZ200 in a VZ300 case.
+It looks like the original owner wanted a VZ200 with a proper mechanical keyboard.
+So he made one!

+Brian also gifted me a Microbee kit (assembled), two TRS-80 color computers, and a TRS-80 printer.

+I will gradually work on restoring these and post the results as I go.

+And now onto the original restoration ...

 ## Restoration

 Note: All images below have been scaled down.
 Use "Open Image in New Tab"